-- Any solid color shirt that is embroidered with the school logo, including polos, blouses, oxfords, turtlenecks, t-shirts, and various "feminine fit" collarless shirts. - Students may wear tops that reflect the school, the school's athletic teams or co-curricular activities, including Odyssey Shirts.
-These tops must be official co-curricular shirts, approved by the Director of Student Life. - Sleeveless tops and sleeveless dresses are permitted, provided that the "seam across the shoulder" (the strap) is "three-fingers-width" or greater. - Tank tops and spaghetti straps are not permitted. - Girls should wear a solid color undershirt/camisole, particularly with all cropped "feminine cut" tops. - Girls should not wear short tops that just "graze" the waist of pants. - Bare midriffs are not permitted. - The neckline of tops must be worn with modesty to avoid visible cleavage.
+- Any solid color shirt that is embroidered or screen printed with the school logo, including polos, blouses, oxfords, turtlenecks, t-shirts, and various "feminine fit" collarless shirts. - Students may wear tops that reflect the school, the school's athletic teams or co-curricular activities, including Odyssey Shirts.
+These tops must be official co-curricular shirts, approved by the Divisional Director. - Sleeveless tops and sleeveless dresses are permitted, provided that the "seam across the shoulder" (the strap) is "three-fingers-width" or greater. - Tank tops and spaghetti straps are not permitted. - Girls should wear a solid color undershirt/camisole, particularly with all cropped "feminine cut" tops. - Girls should not wear short tops that just "graze" the waist of pants. - Bare midriffs are not permitted. - The neckline of tops must be worn with modesty to avoid visible cleavage. - Tops must be in good condition and have minimal to no signs of discoloration and stains.